resources for program partners

 Regardless of whether you incorporate the templates provided below this section in your promotional campaigns, we ask that, in all project-related material, you include the following sentence:

-English: “This program is presented as part of Latino Poetry: Places We Call Home, a major public humanities initiative taking place across the nation in 2024 and 2025, directed by Library of America and funded with generous support from the National Endowment for the Humanities.”
+English: “This program is presented as part of Latino Poetry: Places We Call Home, a major public humanities initiative taking place across the nation in 2024 and 2025, directed by Library of America and funded with generous support from the National Endowment for the Humanities and Emerson Collective.”

 Español: “Latino Poetry: Places We Call Home (Lugares que llamamos hogar) es una gran iniciativa pública en el campo de las humanidades, que se proyecta para el 2024 – 2025.
-Es dirigida por Library of América con el generoso apoyo del Fondo Nacional para las Humanidades.”
+Es dirigida por Library of América con el generoso apoyo del Fondo Nacional para las Humanidades y Emerson Collective.”

 Suggested Language for Describing the Project